 The Forest belongs to everyone... however, there are some firm guidelines we must all follow out of respect for everyone who owns the Forest, human and animal.
 You may camp most anywhere on the Coconino National Forest (unless otherwise posted) according to the following guidelines:

-1. Generally, there is a 14-DAY PER MONTH STAY LIMIT (14 days in a 30-day period - Forest Order #04-99-08-R) on the Coconino National Forest.
+Generally, there is a 14-day per month stay limit (14 days in a 30-day period - Forest Order #04-99-08-R) on the Coconino National Forest.
 Please note that there are some exceptions where the limit is less than fourteen days.
 Establishing residency is against federal regulation.

-6. Down and dead firewood may be gathered around your camping area for use at your campsite but it is illegal to load wood in a vehicle to take out of the Forest without a special permit.
-(You may not cut standing trees nor can you cut limbs off of standing trees.)
+Down and dead firewood may be gathered around your camping area for use at your campsite but it is illegal to load wood in a vehicle to take out of the Forest without a special permit.
+You may not cut standing trees, nor can you cut limbs off of standing trees.

-7. Campfires can cause lasting impacts to the backcountry.
-Be sure to check whether or not you are in an area with campfire restrictions, which will be listed in the right hand column on this page under Alerts & Warnings.
+Campfires can cause lasting impacts to the backcountry.
+Be sure to check if you are in an area with campfire restrictions, which will be listed on Alerts & Noticesand Forest Orders.

 Use a lightweight stove for cooking and enjoy a candle lantern for light.

 Where fires are permitted, use established fire rings, fire pans, or mound fires.

 Keep fires small.
 Only use sticks from the ground that can be broken by hand.